 Max’s strong values, and advanced understanding of community integrated programming allowed him to transition into the role of Program Manager of the Amherst office.
 He has shown dedication to the individuals we serve and has proven to be an effective leader.

 Call: (603) 883-4402 ext.
 20

-Quality Control Manager, Amherst
+Quality Assurance Manager, Amherst